-• Implicit assumption in (40): at any point in time only one quality of any machine is used.
+- Implicit assumption in (44): at any point in time only one quality of any machine is used. - Creative destruction: when a higher-quality machine is invented it will replace ("destroy") the previous vintage of machines.

 Technology for producing machines and innovation possibilities frontier I of innovation.